 This off-the-shoulder maxi dress is so pretty.
 I chose it for my upcoming holiday actually but think it is also perfect festival attire.
 It’s hard to see on the image, but it is dark green.
 I like gold with green so will add three gold necklaces and a pair of simple hoop earrings.
 The divine black sandals with their pearl embellishment are made of the softest leather and I’ve added a touch more black with the sunnies.

 So hopefully, I will go to Rewind South this summer.
-If I do, I shall of course write a post all about it, but in the meantime, I will continue to dream about finally being cool enough to go to a festival.[shopr_shopthepost collection=”festival” title=”Get My Festival Looks…” show_product_title=”yes”] Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+If I do, I shall of course write a post all about it, but in the meantime, I will continue to dream about finally being cool enough to go to a festival.[shopr_shopthepost collection=”festival” title=”Get My Festival Looks…” show_product_title=”yes”] Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.